jun-inoue/orthoscope/README.md

 ---

 ## NEWS
-Mirro viento will be closed from 15 Sep 3:00pm to 19 Sep noon (Japan time), due to the planned power outage.
+<span style="color: red; ">Mirro viento will be closed from 15 Sep 3:00pm to 19 Sep noon (Japan time), due to the planned power outage.</span>

 ---